AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/viewing-logs.md

 Then, follow the steps below:

-1. Select the migration set that you want to delete and click **View Log** from the action bar.
+1. Select a migration set and click **View Log** from the action bar.
 This will bring up the Logs dialog.
-Click **Extraction Logs** to view the logs in a new tab.
+Click **Extraction log** to view the logs in a new tab.

    ![image](/help/journey-migration/content-transfer-tool/assets-ctt/cttcam25.png)
 Or, click the **FINISHED** status to view logs in a new tab.